 The Communication Studies Minor provides an overview of communication as a discipline with the intent of preparing students to become well-rounded, effective communicators.
 Students explore concepts and practice skills pertaining to public presentation, listening, persuasion, relationship-building, nonverbal communication, group dynamics, and social and digital media.
 The goal of the program is to help students develop and hone abilities that will allow them to succeed in any type of professional setting.

-The Communication Studies Minor curriculum is comprised of 18 credits (3 cr. per course) including three common-core requirements and a choice of three electives.
+The Communication Studies Minor curriculum comprises 18 credits (3 cr. per course) including three common-core requirements and a choice of three electives.
 The program begins with a three-course sequence through which you will:

 - explore the history, key figures and issues in the evolution of communication and media;